 LS were used to design the Transformation of Nursing summit.
 Coalitions from all 50 states and DC came together to advance the cause.
 Keith was the lead consultant and designer.

 For the United Nations ITC-ILO, Henri and Keith offered a Liberating Structures immersion workshop and follow-up consulting sessions.
 (The Centre is in Turin Italy.)
 The focus was how to organize for promoting decent work and sustainable development by not over-helping but rather facilitating networked self-organization.

-Liberating Structures are inspired and informed by complexity science--the science of emergence.
+Liberating Structures are informed by complexity science--the science of emergence.
 This entertaining Radiolab program explores how order in nature emerges without central control.
 It starts with how lightning bugs synchronize their flashing.
 "What happens when there is no leader?
 Starlings, bees, and ants manage just fine.
 In fact, they form staggeringly complicated societies -- all without a Toscanini to conduct them into harmony.
 This hour of Radiolab, we ask how this happens."

 The book, The Surprising Power of Liberating Structures, available through Amazon now!

 Falling Off the Horse (while faciliating with Liberating Structures) NEW article by Keith McCandless.
 Describes a minimalist user-centered approach to facilitation and how the author "falls off the horse and gets back on."

 Inclusive High-Stakes Decision Making Made Easy, NEW field story.
 Keith interviews Craig Yeatman of WorldsView Consulting in South Africa.